 Benedict College has been highly regarded and exceptionally ranked for its programs by several academic and traditional publications.
 For example, Benedict College was ranked as one of the top baccalaureate colleges in the nation by Washington Monthly magazine for creating social mobility, producing cutting-edge scholarship, and research.

 Benedict offers several high-demand fields of study in STEM, Cyber Security, Mass Communication, Sport Management, Business Administration, Engineering, Computer Science, Biology, and Education.
 Benedict has a diverse faculty of which 80 percent are full-time, and 60 percent hold doctorates or the equivalent.

-Over the past ten years, three out of five Benedict College graduates attended professional or graduate schools.
 There are over 17,000 proud Benedict Tigers throughout the nation.
 Benedict College has been a community leader for over 148-years and is a significant contributor to the region and South Carolina, with a local and annual economic impact of over $130 million.

 Going against trends, Benedict College has enrolled 50% male students while maintaining an equal female population.
 This Midlands HBCU welcomes students from all 46 counties in South Carolina, 30 states across America, and 26 countries across the world.